 The accompanying interim condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company has incurred significant losses and has an accumulated deficit of \$438.8 million as of June 30, 2022.
+The Company has incurred significant losses and has an accumulated deficit of \$447.3 million as of September 30, 2022.
 These losses, among other factors, raise substantial doubt about the Company's ability to continue as a going concern.

-On July 20, 2022, Delcath closed a private placement for the issuance and sale of 690,954 shares of common stock (the "Common Stock") and 566,751 pre-funded warrants to purchase Common Stock (the "Pre-Funded Warrants") to certain investors.
-Each share of Common Stock was sold at a price per share of \$3.98 and the Pre-Funded Warrants were sold at a price of \$3.97 per Pre-Funded Warrant.
+On July 20, 2022, the Company closed a private placement for the issuance and sale of 690,954 shares of common stock (the "Common Stock") and 566,751 pre-funded warrants to purchase common stock (the "Pre-Funded Warrants") to certain investors.
+Each share of common stock was sold at a price per share of \$3.98 and the Pre-Funded Warrants were sold at a price of \$3.97 per Pre-Funded Warrant.
 The Pre-Funded Warrants have an exercise price of \$0.01 per share of Common Stock and are immediately exercisable.
-Delcath received gross proceeds from the Private Placement of approximately \$5.0 million before deducting offering expenses payable by Delcath.
-Delcath intends to use the net proceeds from the Private Placement for working capital purposes and other general corporate purposes.
+The Company received gross proceeds from the private placement of approximately \$5.0 million before deducting offering expenses.
+The Company intends to use the net proceeds from the private placement for working capital purposes and other general corporate purposes.